JakobPCoder/ReshadeTFAA/README.md

   - Readded dilated motion vector sampling.
     - This reduces artifacts around edges on moving objects.
   - Reduced samples used in the sharpening pass to enhance performance; you should not notice a difference.
+- 1.1.1
+  - Reworked the adaptive sharpening and blending weight calculation to use less magic numbers and be more intuitive and look cleaner.
+  - Added code that will later be used to add variance clipping.
+  - Removed UI elements that were accidentally left in the shader.
+- 1.1.2
+  - Optimized performance.
+Now ~ 0.4ms in 4k on a RTX 2070.
+Before it was ~ 0.6ms.
+  - Simplified some of the code to make future updates easier.
+  - Fixed some bugs.

 # Installation
 - Install the current Reshade build.
 - Drag everything into your Shaders folder.
 - Do the same for https://github.com/martymcmodding/iMMERSE/blob/main/Shaders/MartysMods_LAUNCHPAD.fx.
-- Order in Reshade should be LAUNCHPAD -> (SMAA or!
+- Order in Reshade should be ANTIALIASING (SMAA or!
 CMAA2 or!
-FXAA) ->  TFAA -> EVERYTHING ELSE
+FXAA) -> LAUNCHPAD -> Any GI/AO/SSR Shaders -> TFAA -> COLOR CORRECTION -> ANYTHING ELSE